 The Research Development and Innovation (RDI) activities of TUS span the entire RDI continuum and support regional and national industry and other stakeholders.
 The growth of research capacity in TUS is evidenced by the €12m research expenditure in 2021-22 and some 40% increase in Doctoral students since 2019-20, with 197 registered Doctoral students among the 351 research students in the 2022-23 academic year.
-The TUS research model provides progression opportunities for students and staff.
-It enables research collaboration and provides world-leading facilities for the research community.
+The TUS research model provides progression opportunities for students and staff and enables research collaboration.
 The impact of this research output is apparent from the range of collaborations, nationally and internationally, the quality of associated publications and provision of research services.
 Thus, the collective research capacity across TUS delivers excellence in multidisciplinary research practice that supports social and industrial innovation, knowledge creators, innovators, and entrepreneurs.